 The Origins of Endo

 According to a paper published in Reproductive Biomedicine Online in July 2010, “Research has recently found evidence for endometriosis in human female fetuses at different gestational ages.
-The case suggests that endometriosis can be caused by dislocation of primitive endometrial tissue outside the uterine cavity during organogenesis.”
-Which leans more towards the understanding that endocrine disrupting chemicals have been found in fetal cord blood and could well be disrupting reproductive development resulting is imbalances such as endometriosis.
+The case suggests that “Endometriosis can be caused by dislocation of primitive endometrial tissue outside the uterine cavity during organogenesis.”
+But what is the trigger?

 SURGICAL SCARS.
 There have been cases of endometriosis located within scars from uterine surgery including caesarean or episiotomy.
 According to the findings of a large prospective cohort study conducted in Sweden in 2013, researchers “Found an association between caesarean section and general pelvic endometriosis.”
 Women who had a cesarean were 80% more likely to develop endometriosis than women who had a vaginal delivery.
 The analysis also showed that the risk of endometriosis increased over time.
 Having a close female relative with endometriosis increases your chances of having it by seven fold.